• Skip to primary navigation

 Step 3: As you mix, the mixture should go just beyond the fine breadcrumbs stage.

-Step 4: And after a few seconds the dough start clumping together.
+Step 4: Continue processing until the dough starts clumping together.

 If you prefer to mix the dough by hand: Combine the flour and butter in a bowl, and use your fingers to work the butter into the flour until a crumbly dough forms.